Everything Drivers Need to Know about the Fuel Tank Capacity

 You might have already checked the fuel tank capacity of your automobile.
 Well, it’s also important to know how far it can go when the fuel light turns red.
-You certainly don’t need to panic because the indicator just signals that the oil has reached the reserve level, which is almost 10% to 15% of the total capacity of the chamber.
+You certainly don’t need to panic because the indicator just signals that the fuel has reached the reserve level, which is almost 10% to 15% of the total capacity of the chamber.
 So, it means that the car still has much juice to drag you a couple of miles.
-However, it’s not a good idea to drive until the tank is dry because you will only draw the sediment through the system and damage the engine parts because these will have more friction and be overheated because of the low level of oil.
+However, it’s not a good idea to drive until the tank is dry because you will only draw the sediment through the system and damage the engine parts because these will have more friction and be overheated because of the low level of fuel.

 To make clear about this problem, we will show you a video about Can you get more miles on the road with a POOR FUEL TANK?
 It will also show you the limitation of your fuel tank capacity to make sure you will have a non-trouble driving.

 Last words, if you are interesting in our maintenance tips that we have shown, don’t hesitate to follow us.
 Let’s take a catching up with us through daily updated articles and together have a safe driving!